-Ancient India is not a typical civilization which received immense publicity about inventions.
+Ancient Indian Inventions Discoveries: Ancient India is not a typical civilization which received immense publicity about inventions.
 In fact, like any other civilization which last for an extended period of time and flourishes, it has made some notable innovations.

 Along with the ancient Mayans, the ancient Indians are thought to be one of the earliest civilizations.
 These two civilizations thought in terms of billions of years.
 As a matter of fact, the Hindus have scriptures dealing with events spanning billions of years.

-This list of Indian inventions and discoveries involves a long, detailed list of inventions, scientific discoveries and contributions in India.
+This list of Indian inventions and discoveries involves a long, detailed list of inventions, scientific discoveries, and contributions in India.
 These inventions were made in a variety of diverse fields like astronomy, architecture, cartography, metallurgy, logic, mathematics, and metrology.
 All these were pursued by the scholars.
 This process of countless inventions, discoveries along with innovations continue with the same zeal till today.

-Starting with inventions, the following things came to be invented in ancient India:
+Starting with Inventions, the following things came to be Invented in Ancient India:

-2. Calico: Calico originated in the subcontinent by the 11th century.
+- Calico: Calico originated in the subcontinent by the 11th century.
 However, he found mention in Indian literature by the 12th when writer Hemacandra mentioned calico fabric prints done in a lotus design.
 The Indian textile merchants traded in calico with the Africans by the 15th century and calico fabrics from Gujarat appeared in Egypt.

-5. Chintz: The basis of Chintz is from the printed all cotton fabric of calico in India.
+- Chintz: The basis of Chintz is from the printed all cotton fabric of calico in India.